Karl Polanyi: Early career

 Polanyi founded the radical and influential Galileo Circle while at the University of Budapest, a club which would have far reaching effects on Hungarian intellectual thought.
 During this time, he was actively engaged with other notable thinkers, such as György Lukács, Oszkár Jászi, and Karl Mannheim.
 Polanyi graduated from Budapest University in 1912 with a doctorate in Law.
 In 1914, he helped found the National Citizens' Radical Party of Hungary and served as its secretary.

 Polanyi was a cavalry officer in the Austro-Hungarian Army in World War I, in active service at the Russian Front and hospitalized in Budapest.
 Polanyi supported the republican government of Mihály Károlyi and its Social Democratic regime.
-The republic was short-lived, however, and when Béla Kun toppled the Karolyi government to create the Hungarian Soviet Republic, Polanyi left for Vienna.
+The republic was short-lived, with socialist Béla Kun toppling the Karolyi government to create the Hungarian Soviet Republic.
+Polanyi left Hungary for Vienna in order to undergo medical treatment.
+During this time, the Kun government was replaced by the right-wing authoritarian regime of Admiral Horthy.
+As a consequence, Polanyi left Hungary permanently.

 In Vienna

 From 1924 to 1933, he was employed as a senior editor of the prestigious Der Österreichische Volkswirt (The Austrian Economist) magazine.
-It was at this time that he first began criticizing the Austrian School of economists, who he felt created abstract models which lost sight of the organic, interrelated reality of economic processes.
+It was at this time that he first began criticizing the Austrian school of economics, which he felt created abstract models that lost sight of the organic, interrelated reality of economic processes.
 Polanyi himself was attracted to Fabianism and the works of G. D. H. Cole.
-It was also during this period that Polanyi grew interested in Christian socialism.
+It was also during this period that Polanyi first developed an interest in Christian socialism.

-He married the communist revolutionary Ilona Duczyńska, of Polish-Hungarian background.
-Their daughter Kari Polanyi Levitt carried on the family tradition of economic academic research.
+Polanyi married the communist revolutionary Ilona Duczyńska, who was of Polish-Hungarian background.
+Their daughter Kari Polanyi Levitt carried on the family tradition of academic economic research.

 In London

 Polanyi was asked to resign from Der Oesterreichische Volkswirt because the liberal publisher of the journal could not keep on a prominent socialist after the accession of Hitler to office in January 1933 and the suspension of the Austrian parliament by the rising tide of clerical fascism in Austria.
 He left for London in 1933, where he earned a living as a journalist and tutor and obtained a position as a lecturer for the Workers' Educational Association in 1936.
 His lecture notes contained the research for what later became The Great Transformation.
 However, he would not start writing this work until 1940, when he moved to Vermont to take up a position at Bennington College.
+Polanyi had for many years sought employment at British universities but was unsuccessful.
 The book was published in 1944, to great acclaim.
 In it, Polanyi described the enclosure process in England and the creation of the contemporary economic system at the beginning of the 19th century.